-- Class I directors: Richard Levy, M.D. and Michael Solomon, Ph.D., whose terms will expire at the upcoming Annual Meeting; - Class II directors: Luke Beshar, Roger Garceau, M.D. and Gregory Sargen, whose terms will expire at the annual meeting of stockholders to be held in 2022; and - Class III directors: Jesse Shefferman, Barry Flannelly, Pharm.D, MBA and Cynthia Smith, whose terms will expire at the annual meeting of stockholders to be held in 2023.
+- Class I directors: Jane Huang, M.D., Richard Levy, M.D. and Michael Solomon, Ph.D., whose terms will expire at the annual meeting of stockholders to be held in 2024; - Class II directors: Luke Beshar, Roger Garceau, M.D. and Gregory Sargen, whose terms will expire at the at the upcoming Annual Meeting; and - Class III directors: Jesse Shefferman, Barry Flannelly, Pharm.D. and Cynthia Smith, whose terms will expire at the annual meeting of stockholders to be held in 2023.